ceph/ceph/doc/rados/operations/change-mon-elections.rst

 The disallow Mode
 =================
-This mode lets you mark monitors as disallowd, in which case they will participate in the quorum and serve clients, but cannot be elected leader.
+This mode lets you mark monitors as disallowed, in which case they will participate in the quorum and serve clients, but cannot be elected leader.
 You may wish to use this if you have some monitors which are known to be far away from clients.